semrush/intergalactic/website/docs/data-display/bar-chart/bar-chart.md

 In this case, clicking on the column opens the corresponding report.
 The column must have the `hover` state.
 You can add the `Click to view details` text to the chart tooltip for clarity.

-When hovering over, the column/columns are highlighted with `--gray-200` color with .3 opacity.
+When hovering over, the column/columns are highlighted with `--chart-grid-bar-chart-hover`.

 | Vertical bar chart example                     | Horizontal bar chart example                   |
 | ---------------------------------------------- | ---------------------------------------------- |